davidmoremad/davidmoremad/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 My name is David Amrani.
-I have been in cybersecurity since 2014, especially in strengthening and automating cloud security processes and continuous integration.
-I try to make security a little bit less difficult and boring for all of us to work more comfortable.
+I've been working in cybersecurity since 2014, especially in strengthening and **automating cloud security processes** and continuous integration.
+I like to make cybersecurity a little bit easier and fun for all of us.

-I really have a passion for teaching and I like to participate in universities, bootcamps or relaxed talks to bring engineering closer to those who are curious.
+I really have a **passion for teaching** and I like to participate in universities, bootcamps or relaxed talks to bring engineering closer to those who are curious.
 I love to chat, feel free to contact me if you feel interested.